halibal/intro-component-with-signup-form/README.md

 ## Acknowledgments

-Thank you Zafer Erol for helping me on the completion of this project.
+I sincerely thank [Ayse Varlik](https://www.frontendmentor.io/profile/aysevarlik) and [@pyaetheiN](https://www.frontendmentor.io/profile/pyaetheiN) for the tips helping me on the completion of this project.